 Appeal and other rights for students accused of violating UC San Diego policies and procedures are outlined in the student conduct code.

 A student may request an exception to the normal procedures and requirements governing graduate studies by submitting a General Petition, available from the department.
 The petition must state clearly the reasons for requesting the exception and bear all required approvals before being submitted to the Office of Graduate Studies.
-All requests for exceptions supported by the dean of Graduate Studies will be submitted to the Committee on Educational Policy of the UC San Diego Academic Senate for consideration.
+All requests for exceptions supported by the dean of Graduate Studies will be submitted to the Educational Policy Committee of the UC San Diego Academic Senate for consideration.

 Requests for exceptions to time limits require a letter of explanation and support from the student’s research adviser, and support and justification from the program’s graduate adviser, and endorsement by the department or group chair.
 Such requests are submitted to the Graduate Council through the dean of Graduate Studies.
 Exceptions to the time limits policy are granted only in the case of truly exceptional and unavoidable circumstances.